Ellixar-Technologies/chatwoot/README.md

 ## Translation process

 The translation process for Ellixar Chat web and mobile app is managed at [https://translate.chatwoot.com](https://translate.chatwoot.com) using Crowdin.
-Please read the [translation guide](https://www.chatwoot.com/docs/contributing/translating-chatwoot-to-your-language) for contributing to Ellixar Chat.
+Please read the [translation guide](https://www.chatwoot.com/docs/contributing/translating-chatwoot-to-your-language) for contributing to Chatwoot.

 ## Branching model